 In this assignment I am looking for critical intellect and synthesis.
 Ideally, you will weave together your best thoughts about gender, and some of the ideas and theories and observations that give perspective on it.
 A main question, and subsidiary questions that flow from it, are the spine of this essay.
-For the paper you will choose two items from those listed in the Bibliography/Reference sections in the Key Concepts and Deconstructing....
-Masculinities books.
-You will analyze these, but also indicate why you have chosen them.
-This must be a unitary essay, not two separate parts unrelated to each other.
-So think about why you choose them.
-This must not be a descriptive term paper.
-And a requirement is that you do more than summarize a couple of paragraphs in the items you select.
+For the paper you will choose one reference from those listed in the Bibliography section in the Key Concepts book.
+You will analyze this, but first also delve into the item you've chosen.
+A few lines won't be adequate.
+I need to know the concept(s), logic, and some particulars of the listing you have selected.
+Also, tell me why you have chosen it.
+Don't make this must a descriptive term paper.
+To re-state the purpose of this: You should do more than summarize a couple of paragraphs in the items you select.
 Read through them completely and communicate to me the main ideas, intentions, and logic of the authors.

-Minimum Length: 1800 words
+Minimum Length: 1600 words